QUICK SUMMARY:

 Ruben Roel, Investigator Marketing

-The bottom line is that instead of overwhelming everyone with useless statistics, marketing experts should take the time to identify which KPIs are most important and provide meaningful insights based on those findings.
+The bottom line is that instead of overwhelming everyone with useless statistics, marketing experts should take the time to identify which KPIs and metrics are most important and provide meaningful insights based on those findings.

 3. Customize for Maximum Impact

-Make sure you select marketing KPIs that can be used for both short-term optimizations as well as long-term strategic planning
+Make sure you select marketing KPIs that can be used for both short-term optimizations as well as long-term strategic planning.

 When we look at the effectiveness of our team members, time management and focus are key components in measuring that success.
 AgencyAnalytics not only enables the team to have useful data at their fingertips but also presents it in a palatable way for our clients to digest.
 Beyond time savings, the platform helps us keep the client conversation centered on strategy vs. chasing down metrics and helping the client understand them.